KablamoOSS/kombustion/texts/RFC0001-Initial-Plugin-Management.md

     accountId: "123456789"
   - environment: production
     accountId: "456789123"

+# Ask Kombustion to provide default exports for all stacks in this project
+addDefaultExports: true | false
 ```

 `version-condition` is currently unresolved in so much as the best options to